 It was the desire to help people achieve financial well-being that contributed to my successful climb through the ranks of the financial industry, where I worked in many areas of financial services, including tax, RRSP, RRIFs, estates, investments and financial planning.
 In 1995, after serving as vice president of operations and manager of trust services, I became the only executive vice president of Vantage Securities, a financial services firm with 170 advisers in Alberta and British Columbia and more than $1 billion in assets under administration.

 In 1996, struggling to balance the demands of career with the needs of a growing family, I concluded that “having it all” was too much – I was professionally and financially successful, but I wasn’t happy or healthy.

-“I found I wasn’t alone,” says Lori.
-“As a society, we’re wealthier than ever before, but depression, obesity and chronic disease rates are skyrocketing.
-We’re staying too long in jobs that aren’t satisfying, and working more than is sustainable for our health and our families.
+I found I wasn’t alone.
+As a society, we’re wealthier than ever before, but depression, obesity and chronic disease rates are skyrocketing.
+We’re staying too long in jobs that aren’t satisfying, and working long hours that make our health and our relationships unsustainable.
 No matter how much money we manage to accumulate, we worry it won’t be enough.
 We are always hungry for more.
-At the same time, we’re starved for meaning, for time – and for rich relationships with family, friends, community and the astonishing planet we inhabit.”
+At the same time, we’re starved for meaning, for time – and for rich relationships with family, friends, community and the astonishing planet we inhabit.

-“The exploration that resulted in the Financial Serenity process, which I mapped in my book of the same name, became my way of life: the means that allowed me to transition from an unsatisfying, stressful struggle to balance work and life, to the realization of my lifelong dreams and purpose.
+The exploration that resulted in the Financial Serenity process, which I mapped in my book of the same name, became my way of life: the means that allowed me to transition from an unsatisfying, stressful struggle to balance work and life, to the realization of my lifelong dreams and purpose.
 By aligning work, meaning and money, we can achieve our richest possible life – a life that lights us up, is a source of inspiration and energy to those around us, and contributes greatly to healing our broken world.